Comment to travel by plane without suffering from jet lag? Expert tips ✈️💤

 Tired after a long flight?
 Here’s the foolproof method to avoid jet lag and make the most of your trip! 🌎✨

-🕰️ Why do we suffer from jet lag?
+🕰️ Why do we experience jet lag?
 Understanding to better avoid it

-Jet lag, or time difference, occurs when your internal biological clock no longer matches the day-night cycle of your destination.
+Jet lag, or time zone difference, occurs when your internal biological clock no longer aligns with the day-night cycle of your destination.
 The more time zones you cross, the stronger the desynchronization.
-Result: intense fatigue, sleep disturbances, concentration difficulties, and sometimes even digestive problems. 🤯
+As a result: intense fatigue, sleep disturbances, concentration difficulties, and sometimes even digestive problems. 🤯

 ✅ Before departure: prepare your body for the change